exercism/pharo-smalltalk/README.md

 We welcome pull requests of all kinds.
 No contribution is too small, particularly those that provide fixes and improvements to existing exercises.
 Note that this track's exercises must conform to the [Exercism-wide standards](https://github.com/exercism/docs/tree/master/language-tracks/exercises), but if you're unsure about how to make a change, then open a GitHub issue, and we'll discuss it.

-A list of missing exercise can be found at: http://exercism.io/languages/pharo/todo

 ### Conventions

 - We use [SUnit](https://en.wikipedia.org/wiki/SUnit) (the original xUnit libary) and no additional 3rd-party-frameworks.